Visual Art in Japan

 MI-LAB Mokuhanga Artist Residency, Kawaguchiko near Mt.
 Fuji (6 days)

 After the excitement of the metropolitan Tokyo, participants will travel to Kawaguchiko near Mt.
 Fuji which is approximately two and half hours southwest of Tokyo.
 During this one-week residency at MI-LAB (Mokuhanga Innovation Laboratory) participants will learn the art of Japanese woodblock printing through lectures and demonstrations, and will have an opportunity to create their own Mokuhanga prints.
 As with learning the basics of how to make washi, the KU professors will aim to use this time to teach the students about the visual culture of Japan through the process of making woodblock prints.
 Japanese Ukiyo-e prints, the most famous examples of Mokuhanga, are iconic throughout the world.
-The group will attend lectures and demonstrations by local artists and by KU Professor Yoonmi Nam.
+The group will attend lectures and demonstrations by local artists.

 Tokyo (4 days)